 - Unimom Flanges Here – only available in 24, 27 and 30mm but the same measuring information described above applies for Unimom brand too

-- Unfortunately our Avent pumps only have one size of breastshield.
+- Avent pumps only have one size of breastshield.